The 12 Best Post-Run Stretches for Runners

 Post-run stretch: figure four standing glute stretch.

-This one of our post-run stretches takes quite a bit of balance and stability to perform correctly.
-Therefore, you may need to hold onto something to keep from toppling over or perform it seated or on the floor.
+This is one of our post-run stretches that requires a significant amount of balance and stability to perform correctly.
+Therefore, you may need to hold onto something to prevent toppling over or perform it while seated or on the floor.

 1. Standing on your right leg, bend your left leg at a 90-degree angle, placing your left ankle on your right knee.
 Keep your right knee slightly bent for better stability.